hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 THE IMPACT OF LIMITED ADOPTION DST IN JAMAICA AND THE REST OF THE REGION

 Limited adoption due to high cost of digital scent technology.
 The high cost of digital scent technology serves as a significant obstacle to its market growth, participarly offected accessibility for small and medium sized businesses (SMBS) and individual consumers.
+The limitation results in a narrowed customer base, hindering industry expansion.
+The expense associated with the technology holds back innovation, discouraging research and developpment efforts, especially among smaller players and research institution.
+Even larger companies may delay adoption due to a high cost benefit ratio, prioriting investments in more establishment technologies.
+Market segmentation becomes apparent, with digital scent technology accessible primarily to high-end luxury brands or specific industries line healthcare, further limited its impact.